eastgenomics/eggd_conductor_configs/assay_configs/MYE/readme.md

 ## 📄 Uranus input files

 Below defines all external input files, their versions and file locations in DNAnexus used as part of the Uranus pipeline.
+These are used in the eggd_conductor assay config file within the `inputs` section for each executable

 ---
 ### [Uranus main workflow](https://github.com/eastgenomics/eggd_uranus_main_workflow)